 The carnivore diet is not something you can just start on a whim.
 The best way to ensure success is to do your research, and prepare for this diet before starting it.
 There are many books that can be helpful to read before you start including The Carnivore Code by Dr. Paul Saladino and The Carnivore Diet by Dr. Shawn Baker.
 You will also want to stock your fridge and freezer with pasture raised meat and wild fish so that you have all the food on hand that you will need.

 You will be much more likely to succeed on the carnivore diet if you do it with someone.
-Whether it's a friend, your spouse or another family member, there is power in numbers.
 Having a support system when you try any new dietary protocol can be extremely helpful and will help make the transition to this way of eating so much easier.

 4. Clean our your pantry and kitchen